- View

 This slow cooked dish transforms the humble cabbage into a tender, flavourful accompaniment that pairs beautifully with roasted meats like duck, pork, or beef.
 Its signature sweet and sour flavour is achieved through a careful balance of sugar and acid, often enhanced with spices like cloves, bay leaves, and juniper berries.

 What makes Rotkohl so distinctive is its ability to bring harmony to rich and hearty meals.
 The acidity cuts through the fat of roasted meats, while its sweetness rounds out the dish, making it a perfect partner for traditional German fare.
-The vibrant reddish purple hue, achieved through the reaction of the cabbage’s natural pigments with vinegar, adds a visual appeal that makes it a standout on any table.

 Ingredients and Taste